polkstakes/Polkadot-Staking-Dashboard/README.md

 All the data is indexed using subquery and is fetched from the subquery project deployed at [here](https://explorer.subquery.network/subquery/ashikmeerankutty/polkstakes)

+The ranking is based on last 5000 staking rewards

 ## Development

 From your terminal: